anhari/vim-stargazer/README.md

 ## Installation

-Stargazer utilizes the Octokit gem to pull down your starred repositories, and utilizes fzf to fuzzy find those starred repositories.
-You'll need to [install fzf] and install octokit via:
+Stargazer utilizes the [Octokit] gem to pull down your starred repositories, and utilizes [fzf] to fuzzy find those starred repositories.
+You'll need to [install fzf] and install Octokit via:

 ```
 gem install octokit